 Column Description Name The name of the alarm from which the alarm instance was created.
 If you have any question about what condition a particular alarm is monitoring, you can use the NerveCenter Client to view a definition of the alarm.
-For information about viewing such a definition, see the section Getting Information about an Alarm on page 84.
+For information about viewing such a definition, see the section Getting Information about an Alarm on page 98 .
 Node The hostname or IP address of the node the alarm instance is monitoring.
 Time The date and time at which the alarm instance's most recent transition occurred.
 SubObject The subobject associated with the alarm instance.
-This subobject consists of a MIB base object plus an instance number, for example, ifEntry.1.
-The instance usually tells you which interface on a device is being monitored.
-State The current state of the alarm instance.
-The name of the state should indicate the condition NerveCenter is reporting.
-For example, if an instance of the alarm IfUpDownStatus is monitoring an interface and the current state of the alarm instance is "down," the operational status of the interface is down.
-Trigger The name of the trigger that caused the most recent alarm transition. Туре The type of trigger that caused the most recent alarm transition.
-The possible types are poll, mask, fire (alarm), and built-in.
-Source The name of the poll, mask, or alarm that generated the trigger.
-Or, in the case of a built-in trigger, the name of the trigger.
-Given the name of the trigger that caused the transition and the name of the object that generated the trigger, you can pinpoint the exact cause of a transition.
-See the section Getting Information about a Trigger on page 86 for details on this subject.
+This subobject consists of a MIB base object plus an instance number, for example, if Entry.
+1. The instance usually tells you which interface on a device is being monitored.

-Table 4-1.
-Fields in Alarm-Detail Pane
+TABLE 5-1.
+Fields in Alarm-Detail Pane (Continued)